 Since its official release in June 2018, Go & Grow has proven to be incredibly popular within the European investor community.
 As a result, a significant number of investors have joined Bondora over the past 10 months, and the amount invested in the platform has grown in line with this.

-Now with over 60,000 investors, we’re receiving a growing number of investments month-by-month
+We’re receiving a growing number of investments month-by-month.

 What are the risks?